webplatformco/explainers/README.md

-# explainers
+# Explainers

+Repo to host explainers.
-Repo for explainers.
-Inclusion does not imply consensus.
+Inclusion does not imply consensus by other Collective members.